 Snowshoeing experiences start with simple rentals with paper maps and go all way up to fully-guided Chocolate Fondue Tours.

 Go to Whistler

 If you’re renting a car, it’s really a crime to skip over one of the world’s most beautiful drives and forgo visiting one of Canada’s great resort towns.

-Book a Whistler hotel and make a couple days out of it, you won’t be disappointed.
+Book a Whistler hotel and make a couple of days out of it, you won’t be disappointed.

 The Robson Square Ice Rink

-Just below the Vancouver Art Gallery at Robson Square Ice Rink you’ll find this outdoor winter wonderland.
-I love it because it’s one of the cheapest things to do in Vancouver in winter – it’s free if you’ve got your own skates, otherwise it’s just $5.00 for a skate rental.
+Just below the Vancouver Art Gallery at Robson Square Ice Rink, you’ll find this outdoor winter wonderland.
+I love it because it’s one of the cheapest things to do in winter – it’s free if you’ve got your own skates, otherwise it’s just $5.00 for a skate rental.